Kalaitzon/Kalaitzon.github.io/README.md

 ✏️The file `Examples.py` has all the examples of python code I used in my website.
 ✏️The file `Pythonistas-Units.pdf` contains all the texts I included in the units to cover the Python curriculum for secondary education.
 ✏️The file `Quiz-Questions+Answers.pdf` contains all the questions with the correct answers underlined, which I used in my game.
+✏️The file `Thesis_Gr.pdf` is my thesis, which explains the application in detail in Greek.

 ©️All rights reserved
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------